 I had an instructor who once told me “If you look good, you are good.”I think in SOME cases that’s true.

-But I kinda changed my mind on that when it came to Afghans, whereas a culture men(in their 20’s/30’s outside of the fundamentalist conservatives) seem to place an exceptionally high level of importance on physical appearance in terms of dress.
+But I kind of changed my mind on that when it came to Afghans.
+In contrast, a culture men(in their 20’s/30’s outside of the fundamentalist conservatives) seem to place an exceptionally high level of importance on physical appearance in terms of dress.
 Which pretty much describes a gigantic cohort of males within the Afghan Army.

 They certainly seemed to place a lot of emphasis on how “high speed” they looked, which is something that should be a result of functional operational necessity rather than tactical fashion.